open-horizon/exchange-api/README.md

 ## Changes in 2.0.x

 - Rebased exchange api server to akka-http
+- Fixed bugs:
-- Fixed bug in notifcation framework db steps where it didn't check the length of the returned vector before accessing the head.
+  - In notifcation framework db steps, it didn't check the length of the returned vector before accessing the head
+  - Copy/paste bug with service url params
+  - Msg for access denied was showing access, instead of requiredaccess
 - Removed old functionality:
   - Authorization:Basic header value must now always be base64 encoded
   - The Try it out button on the swagger display is not supported.